Design Decision: The scalability and economics of delivering Citrix DaaS on Azure

 - How does Windows 10 Multisession scalability compare to Windows Server OS?

-- Task Worker Workload – includes segments with Microsoft Office 2016 Outlook, Excel, Internet Explorer, Adobe Acrobat, and PDF Writer.
-The Task Worker workload does not place a high demand on the environment and represents users that do not access the system heavily.
+- Task Worker Workload – includes segments with Microsoft Office apps, Internet Explorer, Adobe Acrobat, and PDF Writer.
+The Task Worker workload does not place a high demand on the environment and represents users that do not heavily use the system.

-- Knowledge Worker Workload – includes segments with Microsoft Office 2016 Outlook, Word, PowerPoint, Excel, Adobe Acrobat, FreeMind, PhotoViewer, Doro PDF Writer and includes viewing of several 360p movies.
-The Knowledge Worker workload places a higher demand on the environment, including more use of the available memory, and represents users that access the system more heavily.
+- Knowledge Worker Workload – includes segments with Microsoft Office apps, Adobe Acrobat and other specific apps including viewing of 360p movies.
+The Knowledge Worker workload places a higher demand on the environment, including more use of the available memory, and represents users that use the system more heavily.

 What is the most efficient instance series?